adaptiverisk/arlog/_posts/2016-06-11-daily-opts.md

 {: style="text-align: center"}

 Note that the shape of the _n_ curves is similar to the large spot volatility case.
-However all moneyness cases are now collapsed into a single curve.
+However, all moneyness cases are now collapsed into a single curve.

 Using _n_ = 14.5, to which it converges for large _T_, we get the following errors for premium and implied volatility: